1. What locations are included in the photo speed enforcement pilot?

 SGI issued a Request for Proposal (RFP) and Xerox was the vendor chosen during the RFP process.

-32. How much is Xerox being paid?
+32. How much is Conduent (previously known as Xerox) being paid?

 33. Is there someone that validates the ticket before it goes out?